 Land Trusts are Tax Neutral

 Having a land trust does nothing to change the status of a taxable property's income taxes.
-If you are renting a property out or, perhaps, using it for something like space-sharing, you will be taxed your typical personal income taxes upon the incomes of the property.
+If you are renting a property out or, perhaps, using it for something like space-sharing, you will be taxed your typical personal income taxes upon the income of the property.
 The trustee does not owe these numbers.
 We'll get into that in a moment.

 Essentially, a land trust acts as a pass-through entity.
 It does nothing to your tax status and changes nothing about the taxable status income of the property that you own, no matter where the trust is held or who has their hands on it.
 Again, you are still responsible for your own taxes no matter who, publicly, appears to be the property's owner.